thevoid12/braincells/aws/aws-solutions-architect/aws-messaging.md

 - we can also use sqs to differentiate application tires
 ![decouple](img/34.png)

+- SQS FIFO (First-In-First-Out) Queues have all the capabilities of the SQS Standard Queue, plus the following two features.
+First, The order in which messages are sent and received are strictly preserved and a message is delivered once and remains available until a consumer process and deletes it.
+Second, duplicated messages are not introduced into the queue.
 ---
 ### SNS:
 - What if you want to send one message to many receivers?